-- (g) Investments are initially recorded at cost, or if donated, at fair value on the date of donation.
+- (h) Investments are initially recorded at cost, or if donated, at fair value on the date of donation.
 Thereafter, investments are reported at fair value in the statements of financial position.
 The Organization values its investments according to Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820-10 and ASC 958, Not-for-Profit Entities.
 Net investment return/(loss) is reported in the statements of activities and consists of interest and dividend income, realized and unrealized gains and losses, less investment expenses.
 Investment returns, net of expenses, are classified as increases and decreases in net assets without donor restrictions unless the use of the assets received is limited by donor-imposed stipulations or by law.
-When donor restrictions exist, such investment returns, net of expenses, are reported as net assets with donor restrictions. - (h) Marketing and advertising costs are expensed as incurred.
-Marketing and advertising expense was \$25,413 and \$10,989 for the years ended December 31, 2021 and December 31, 2020, respectively. - (i) The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and notes to the financial statements, as well as the reported amounts of revenues and expenses during the reporting period.
+When donor restrictions exist, such investment returns, net of expenses, are reported as net assets with donor restrictions. - (i) Marketing and advertising costs are expensed as incurred.
+Marketing and advertising expense was \$131,885 and \$25,413 for the years ended December 31, 2022 and December 31, 2021, respectively. - (j) The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and notes to the financial statements, as well as the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates made in the preparation of the financial statements include the allocation of costs among the Organization's various programs in the statements of functional expenses. - (j) The Organization considers deposits that can be redeemed on demand and investments that have maturities of less than three months, when purchased, to be cash equivalents.
+Significant estimates made in the preparation of the financial statements include the allocation of costs among the Organization's various programs in the statements of functional expenses. - (k) The Organization considers deposits that can be redeemed on demand and investments that have maturities of less than three months, when purchased, to be cash equivalents.
 The Organization maintains cash and cash equivalents in bank deposit accounts, which, at times, may exceed federally insured limits.
-The Organization has not experienced any losses in such accounts. - (k) Management has evaluated subsequent events through November 27, 2023, the date that the financial statements were available to be issued.
+The Organization has not experienced any losses in such accounts.